 Finance and HR help BNPP AM's top Management determine the annual global variable remuneration pool, based on an estimate of BNPP AM's profit before variable remuneration.
-This estimate is made after adjustments from Risk.
-Compliance.
-Legal and Operational Risk Control have been factored in. as may be needed.
-This helps ensure that all existing and foreseeable risks.1 are duly taken into account.
+This estimate is made after adjustments from Risk, Compliance, Legal and Operational Risk Control have been factored in, as may be needed.
+This helps ensure that all existing and foreseeable risks1 are duly taken into account.

-Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives2 set at the beginning of the year, for each BNPP AM employee.
+Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives set at the beginning of the year, for each BNPP AM employee.
+BNPP AM ensures that financial objectives are at all times supplemented with non-financial objectives, which contribute for at least 50% in assessing individual performance.
+Variable compensation will for at least 50% be based on non-financial objectives.